-22 The ordinance provided \$300,000 for this purpose.
+&lt;sup>22 The ordinance provided \$300,000 for this purpose.

-FY2024-25 Adopted Budgets each included line items for "Training", though no specific designation of those items for overtime training of officers is evident.
+The City's FY2022-23 Adopted Budget includes a line item for "Train & Dev", and the City pointed us to a supplementary email communication about that budget indicating that this line item was specifically designated for overtime for the training of PPB officers.
+The City's FY2023-24 and FY2024-25 Adopted Budgets each included line items for "Training", though no specific designation of those items for overtime training of officers is evident.
 The spreadsheets from PPB's portion of the City's technical budgets for each of those years, however, break down the total amount listed for training into additional categories, including "Overtime".